edmundsj/sugarplot/README.md

 - [FUTURE] Auto-deploy to pyPi/testpyPi after successful build

 ## Common Issues
+- Re-running builds on github actions will cause them to fail, as the build number deployed to PyPi depends on the github run number, which does not change if you restart a build.

 ## How to Use
 ### Adding Additional Unit Tests